-Eliminating the beans and replacing them with chopped red bell pepper and Poblano pepper makes this a great low-carb and low-glycemic soup, and it can also easily be suitable for the South Beach Diet with lean ground beef (and low-fat dairy products if you’re adding those.)
+Eliminating the beans and using chopped red bell pepper and Poblano pepper makes this Instant Pot Taco Soup into a low-carb and low-glycemic soup recipe, and it can also easily be suitable for the original South Beach Diet with lean ground beef (and low-fat dairy products if you’re adding those.)

 Find More Recipes Like This One: